Guides

 Sensitive-family shopping is a search need, but the site should not promise that a product will solve a skin, allergy, or medical issue.

-Cleaner laundry content should stay with source evidence, label signals, and conservative lower-concern language.
+Cleaner laundry content should stay with sources, label details, and careful wording.

 What I would check